 Lynn and Landis are cheerfully undiscerning when it comes to their gags.
 They flow thick and fast, hit and miss, and range from lowbrow crudity to mistaken understandings, reversals and sophisticated wordplay.
 Much of Clue’s appeal comes from its pace; as with all good farces, Lynn knows that keeping up momentum is half the battle.
 That’s not just down to the writing, but the direction, editing and performances.
 Everyone here has spot-on timing, and with that and the pleasure of an obvious gag delivered with skill, it’s the difference between a groaner falling flat and flying.

-And, in the form of Tim Curry, Lynn has a trump card (the two knew each other, and attended the same school).
+And, in the form of Tim Curry, Lynn has a trump card (the two knew each other, and had attended the same school).
 Curry plays Wadsworth the butler, and it’s his delirious, madcap energy that drives the film along.
 There’s an irresistible enthusiasm to Curry that makes you smile even if the jokes fall flat.
 I’d go as far to say that I couldn’t imagine the film working without him (although John Cleese, who was considered, could have pulled it off).
 Likewise, John Morris’ witty score perfectly complements the arch tone (Morris was Mel Brooks go-to composer, so knew his comedy).

 Wandsworth: He decided to put his information to good use, and make a little money out of it.
 What could be more American than that?